JWhiteford/educenter-hugo/exampleSite/content/english/about/_index.md

 # about image
 # image: "images/about/about-truck.jpg"
 # meta description
-description : "TODO- Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore. dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud."
+description : "We specialize in all types of truck and trailer rig ups, including food-grade,  chemical, dangerous goods, pumping, hydraulics, and custom fabrications."
 ---

 ## ABOUT INLINE INDUSTRIES LTD.

-In business since 1980 and operating out of our current location since 2009.
-Inline Industries Ltd. is a distributor of Tremcar Inc. selling Aluminum and Stainless Steel truck-mount tanks and trailers.
+We have been in business since 1995 and have been operating out of our current location since 2009.
+Inline Industries Ltd. is a distributor of Tremcar Inc., selling aluminum and stainless steel truck-mount tanks and trailers.

-Specializing in stainless steel and aluminum welding including custom mounting and rig up of all types of tanks from dangerous goods to food grade sanitary.
+At Inline, we specialize in stainless steel and aluminum welding, including custom mounting and rig up of all types of tanks from dangerous goods to food-grade sanitary.

-### TODO-
+### Certifications

-- Write more content for this page including the header and main content area
-- Add team members if wanted
+- Certified Transport Canada Facility (Final Stage Manufacture)
+- B620 Certification (Repair / Manufacture / Modifications / Assembly / Test)
+- ALBERTA CVIP Inspection Facility
+- Certified U.S. DOT Facility